hq0709/final_project/README.md

 3. **Add to Collection**
    - On a game detail page, click "Add to Collection"
+   - Select your gaming platform from the modal
    - Or click "Add to Wishlist" for games you want

 4. **Write a Review**
    - On a game detail page, scroll to the review section
-   - Enter your rating (1-10) and review text
+   - Enter your rating (1-5 stars) and review text
    - Submit your review

 5. **Engage with Community**